Alternative Dispute Resolution (ADR) refers to the various ways that a dispute may be resolved without going to court.

 Negotiation is not likely to be useful in circumstances where the matter is especially complex.

-As opposed to negotiation, mediation has the involvement of a neutral third party in order to identify the issues in dispute, discuss the ways both parties may be open to resolving the matter, and attempting to reach an agreement.
-The parties can agree to mediation or it can be recommended by the court.
-The parties then agree on a mediator and prepare for the mediation by way of (amongst other steps) pre-mediation contact, putting together a case summary and supporting documents, and any agreed disclosure of documents.
+Unlike negotiation, mediation involves a neutral third party in order to identify the issues in dispute, discuss the ways both parties may be open to resolving the matter, and attempt to reach an agreement.
+The parties can either agree to mediation or the court recommends it.
+They then agree on a mediator and prepare for the mediation by way of (amongst other steps) pre-mediation contact, putting together a case summary and supporting documents, and any agreed disclosure of documents.
 Parties then attend the mediation session and attempt to reach settlement.

-Similarly to negotiation, mediation is a confidential and non-binding process.
-Mediation is considered to be a good option for cross-border disputes.
+Similarly to negotiation, mediation is a confidential and non-binding process, considered to be a good option for cross-border disputes.
 It is common for parties to agree to share the mediator’s fees and bear their own legal costs.

 Mediation can be expensive and may not be cost-effective in lower-value disputes, particularly given that there is no guarantee that settlement will be reached.

-Parties are able to choose a tribunal with relevant expertise to the dispute at hand.
-As with negotiation and mediation, the process is confidential.
-Unlike negotiation or mediation, arbitration is a binding process, meaning the outcome is final and can be enforced.
+Parties can choose a tribunal with relevant expertise to the dispute at hand.
+As with negotiation and mediation, the process is confidential, but unlike negotiation or mediation, arbitration is a binding process, meaning the outcome is final and can be enforced.

 Tribunal costs and administrative fees involved in the arbitration process can become expensive.
 The options available to challenge or appeal an arbitration award are very limited, which can be a positive factor if the award is made in your favour, but a negative one should you consider the arbitrator has determined the dispute incorrectly.